IT Decision-Making Through the Lens of Gartner’s Analytics Maturity Model

 - What is the change failure rate for the DevOps teams?
 Has there been a correlating rise in customer issues?

 Without being able to answer these “what” questions, more advanced reporting and predictions produced by the analytics system can lack context.
 An IT business analytics system at this stage can have relatively advanced reporting capabilities despite lacking more mature analytical potential.

-Features and capabilities of a stage I system can include:
+Features and capabilities of a Stage One system can include:

 - Integration with key data sources

 - Basic sort and rank functions, such as date/time, online analytical processing (OLAP), and filter expressions

 Reporting from Stage One systems can provide descriptive context for an organization trying to monitor the status of its IT functions and projects, but it may leave out critical parts of the picture.
 For example, the metrics and KPIs being reported on could describe symptoms but fail to reveal the condition or trend making those symptoms appear.